Evaluation of one-dimensional polylogarithmic integral, with applications to infinite series: Preliminaries

-Recall our notation that $d(w,N) = \dim_\mathbb{Q} \textsf{CMZV}^N_w$.
-Let Let $c(w,N)$ be defined by Assuming the algebra of CMZV of level $N$ forms a graded (with respect to weight) free algebra, then with $\mu$ the Möbius function.
+Let $c(w,N)$ be defined by Assuming the algebra of CMZV of level $N$ forms a graded (with respect to weight) free algebra, then with $\mu$ the Möbius function.
 Moreover assume Deligne's bound is tight, then the following table gives $\tilde{d}(w,N)$ for small $(w,N)$:

-In the Mathematica package \textit{MultipleZetaValues} written by the author (see Appendix A), complete reduction of the following weights and levels are stored: \begin{itemize} \item Weight $\leq 16$ at level 1 \item Weight $\leq 8$ at level 2 \item Weight $\leq 5$ at level 4 \end{itemize} check Appendix A to see the chosen basis of $\widetilde{\textsf{CMZV}}^N_w$ that is used to store these results.
+In the Mathematica package \textit{MultipleZetaValues} written by the author (see Appendix A), complete reduction of the following weights and levels are stored: \begin{itemize} \item Weight $\leq 14$ at level 1 \item Weight $\leq 9$ at level 2 \item Weight $\leq 5$ at level 3 \item Weight $\leq 6$ at level 4 \item plus some weights for higher levels. \end{itemize} check Appendix A to see the chosen basis of $\widetilde{\textsf{CMZV}}^N_w$ that is used to store these results.
 Such compilation of values is important when we use them to evaluate certain definite integrals and infinite series.